Calebh101/dexcom/README.md

 ```

 ## Account ID
 First, you need to get the account ID.
-This is really simple, as you just need to send a username, a password, and an application id to the server.
+This is really simple, as you just need to send a username, a password, and an application ID to the server.
 Depending on where the user is (in the US, out of the US, or Japan), you will send the request to one of these URLs:

 - US: https://share2.dexcom.com/ShareWebServices/Services/General/AuthenticatePublisherAccount
 - Out of US: https://shareous1.dexcom.com/ShareWebServices/Services/General/AuthenticatePublisherAccount